sklvarjo/field-observatory-openshift/README.md

 ```
 This will simplify the login to simply **ocdevlogin** ...
 as then it will ask only the password and use the current terminals username.

+### Install HELM

+Download needed version from [HELM releases](https://github.com/helm/helm/releases).

+    $ tar xzf helm-v4.0.0-beta.1-linux-amd64.tar.gz

+Or what ever you downloaded.
+Then

+    $ cp linux-amd64/helm ~/.local/bin/

+or if all users on machine need to use it

+    $ cp linux-amd64/helm /usr/local/bin/

+So you can use it in your terminals.

+Remove unnecessary files (helm-v4.0.0-beta.1-linux-amd64.tar.gz, linux-amd64/)

+### Temporary pods

 How to run an interacive temporary pod (bash).
 ```